The soft focus

 It is very interesting to observe how the discussion about lenses that intentionally did not do what was normally expected of a lens.
 This is worth a long quote from an article in the 1907 American publication Wilson’s Photographic Magazine.

-“For years past opticians have been striving to eliminate the aberrations in lenses, and imdoubtedly the numerous improvements introduced during recent years in the construction of photographic lenses offer valuable advantages to the scientific, archaeological and technical photographer, through providing the means of obtaining perfect sharpness and mathematical exactitude.
+“For years past opticians have been striving to eliminate the aberrations in lenses, and undoubtedly the numerous improvements introduced during recent years in the construction of photographic lenses offer valuable advantages to the scientific, archaeological and technical photographer, through providing the means of obtaining perfect sharpness and mathematical exactitude.
 But it is quite otherwise for the artist, for whom these new qualities may be considered absolute defects, and opticians are now being encouraged to produce lenses which are not highly corrected, but which have in fact a certain amount of those very defects which they have hitherto striven to eliminate.
 By this means a desirable softness is obtained without flattening the picture”.

 Eidoscope was a name constructed from the ancient Greek: εἶδος, eidos, means “form” and σκοπέω, skopéô, means “observer”.
 This suggests something like placing “form” no longer as an absolute and independent entity.
 It is breaking up a fundamental precept in photography, present in all its founding writings, including: ‘The pencil of Nature’ by William Henry Fox Talbot, for which in photography it is nature that depicts itself, regardless of human action or interpretation.
 Already in the name and concept Eidoscope introduces a subjectivity and the observer comes to the foreground: nature is what he sees, is how he sees it.
 This is essentially a tributary point of view of the Impressionist painting movement, which had a strong influence on pictorialist photographers.